PinZhang3/PinZhang3.github.io/about.md

 ---
 # About Our Group

-Our research is focused on computational and intelligent granular mechanics.
+Our research is focused on computational granular mechanics and AI for geo-infrastructure.

 # Contact Us